-Downloadable materials will be available in the coming year.
-If you’re interested in using these studies in the meantime, contact Rev. Dan Galchutt.
+Downloadable materials will be available on this page as they are developed.
+If you’re interested in using the studies in the meantime, contact Rev. Dan Galchutt.

 In a culture where we quickly move from one thing to the next, the idea of going over the basics of our Christian message might not seem that important.
 However, consider what Paul says to the Corinthians: “For I decided to know nothing among you except Jesus Christ and Him crucified” (1 Cor.
 2:2).
 This two-part study (“Back to Basics” and “Why We Proclaim”) reminds us of the basic content of our message and the importance of our proclamation.

 Worldview and Witnessing